Skip to main content

 Q2: Will surgery affect my child's development?

-Absolutely not.
+In our experience not.
 Surgery only removes the "apocrine glands" under the skin, without involving growth hormones, bones, muscles, or lymphatic system.
 Our long-term clinical follow-up shows that children who had surgery developed completely normally in height, weight, and secondary sexual characteristics.

 Q3: My child is very afraid of pain.
 Will they cry on the operating table?

 Parents can rest assured.
 We pay great attention to children's psychological feelings.
-Besides detailed and gentle pre-operative explanation, we use special gentle anesthesia techniques.
-Only the first anesthesia injection feels like a vaccination with brief discomfort - the surgery itself is completely painless.
+Besides a detailed, gentle pre-operative explanation, we use "local anesthesia plus gentle pain-relief anesthesia": on top of numbing the underarm with local anesthesia, we give a gentle pain-relief medication via IV to keep the child relaxed and discomfort very low (no general anesthesia; the child breathes on their own throughout).
 With cartoons playing, most children complete the surgery calmly and smoothly.

 Q4: Will it really not recur?